-We want to contribute to a healthy life and a healthy society, not only for ourselves, but also for future generations.
+At UMC Utrecht we work daily to improve people’s health.
+To ensure a healthy life for our patients and a healthy society - now and for the generations to come.
 We want to increase our positive impact on health by reducing our negative impact on the environment and climate.
 We do this by offering future-proof healthcare, education and research, in an

 economical, social and environmental sense.

 Sustainability is embedded in our organizational strategy Connecting Worlds as one of our seven amplifiers.
 Our actions are aimed at creating a healthy work environment, being CO2-neutral by 2050, and being fully circular in 2050 .
 We are therefore deploying organization-wide initiatives and many employees are cooperating (pro)actively to upscale and accelerate our efforts to become more sustainable via the Network for green healthcare professionals and various Green Teams.

 UMC Utrecht applies Socially Responsible Procurement and Circular Procurement, as well as sustainable procurement.
 This means that UMC Utrecht, besides the price of products, services or works, also looks at the impact of purchases on the environment and social aspects.

 In 2022 our overall CO2 footprint was 40,466 tons.
 CO2 emissions broke down as follows:

 During Sustainability Week in October 2022, our spotlight was on sustainable initiatives and developments at UMC Utrecht .